jovyan123-playground/jupyter-releaser/README.md

 - Merge the PR
 - Return to the Actions panel
-- Select the Create Release workflow
+- Select the Draft Release workflow

 <p align="center">
 <img src="media/create_release_workflow.png" alt="Create Release Workflow"
 	title="Create Release Workflow" width="50%" />
 </p>

 - Run the Workflow with the same version spec as before, and an optional post version spec if you want to go back to a dev version in the target branch.
-Select the appropriate branch as well
-- When the workflow completes, go to the releases page in the main repository and verify that the new release is there with the correct changelog and dist files.
+- When the workflow completes, go to the releases page in the main repository and verify that the new draft release is there with the correct changelog and dist files.

 <!-- TODO: Add Github release image here -->

+- Run the Publish Release workflow from a fork or manually download an publish the dist file(s).

 ## Installation